findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 **To prepare the SCT for collimation:**
 1. Remove the dew shield.
 2. Slew to zenith, as this allows gravity to help you with your adjustments.
 3. Enable tracking.
-Alternatively, point to Polaris.
+Alternatively, point to Polaris without tracking.
 4. Focus.
 Make sure the stars in the center of view are in focus.
 5. Center a bright start in the FOV.